microsoft/unilm/infoxlm/README.md

 ## How to Use

-### From huggingface model hub
+### From Hugging Face model hub

-We provide the models in huggingface format, so you can use the model directly with huggingface API:
+We provide the models in Hugging Face format, so you can use the model directly with Hugging Face API:

 **XLM-Align**
 ```python